 Dietrich’s important rule?
-“Young kids and athletes more frequently fracture/break growth plates rather than sprain things so my rule is that if they complain three times — have it checked out,” she said.
+“Young kids and athletes more frequently fracture/break growth plates rather than sprain things so my rule is that if they complain three times — have it checked out,” she says.

 Scenario four: Your kiddo runs up to you with a splinter in his or her finger after playing on a wooden surface.

-Dreiling said parents should watch for infection — the signs will be redness, pus and warmth.
+Dreiling says parents should watch for infection — the signs will be redness, pus and warmth.
 “If it starts looking like it’s infected, go see your pediatrician,” he added.